Dor1s/libfuzzer-workshop/README.md

 7. How to improve your fuzzer
 8. Fuzzing libxml2, learning how to improve the fuzzer and analyze performance
 9. Fuzzing libpng, learning an importance of seed corpus and other stuff
-10. Fuzzing re2 (TODO: add problems?)
+10. Fuzzing re2
 11. Fuzzing pcre2
 12. Chromium integration & homework assignment

+The most of examples has been taken from [libFuzzer tutorial] and [Fuzzer Test Suite].

 ## Prerequisites